 Organic Small molecules

-- We have numerous projects synthesizing new highly nonlinear small molecules for applications in imaging, in biological systems control, and in integrated photonics.
+- We have numerous projects synthesizing new highly nonlinear organic small molecules for applications in imaging, in biological systems control, and in integrated photonics.

 - As complementary work to our nonlinear devices, we have several projects investigating routes to efficiently and controllably attach and orient our new small molecules to the surface of optical devices without degrading their optical performance.
 We are also exploring using surface chemistry as a new approach to integrate functionality into devices.